Late-Night Desserts Singapore: 10 Best Supper Sweet Treats (2026)

 Beyond the science, supper desserts in Singapore carry a particular cultural weight.
 They are tied to memories of pasar malam visits, post-exam celebrations, and quiet conversations over bowls of sweet soup at hawker centres that stay open well past midnight.

-1. Sweet Potato Balls (Air-Fried From Frozen)
+1. Sweet Potato Balls (Boiled From Frozen in Under 10 Minutes)

 Best for: The "I want dessert NOW" moment.
 Zero planning required.